franziskusz/dodge-r/README.md

 10. Select `Add..` at the top/center to add a `Preset` for your Operating System (This might require an additional autmatic download)
 11. Select `Export Project` at the bottom and chose a name and target directory, deselect `Export With Debug` and click on `Save`

-## How To Test
-The whole testing process:
-1. Chose scaling settings that suit your need or interest.
-2. Start the process-logger entering the the name of process you wish to start with (DodgeR or DodgeGDS for this purpose).
-3. Start the corresponding Dodge Version.
-4. Run it with the chosen settings for the desired time or until it shuts down because of the fps limit.
-5. Stop the process logger.
-6. Repeat 2-5 as many times as you want to get average values.
-7. Repeat 2-6 for the other Dodge Version.
-8. Collect the .csv results in four separate folders (eg. /dodge-r-godot/, /dodge-r-process/, /dodge-gds-godot/, /dodge-gds-process/).
-9. Invoke the python pandas script with the four folders as arguments to calculate the arithmetic mean and plot it as well as the difference.

 ## Notes
 - To dodge (haHAA) breaking changes of the gdext bindings I included a local version within this repository (/gdext/).
 It is an unmodified Version from early January 2024.
-- As said before, I am new to Godot and Rust.
+- I am new to Godot and Rust.
 This whole project is also a learning experience for me.
 If the way some things are implemented gives you headaches, I apologize.
 I am open for any kind of criticism.
 - .csv logging is based on the Rust crate [csv](https://crates.io/crates/csv)
 - The additional calculation workload is based on [godot-rust-benchmark](https://github.com/extrawurst/godot-rust-benchmark/tree/main)